-Cost of Delay
+The Cost of Delay

-What's the risk of waiting?
+What is the risk of waiting?
 Even a small increase in agility will net big improvements.
 Calculate these real-dollar benefits:

-- 10% cost savings in the next year - 10% better quality, 10% fewer customerimpacting incidents - 10% better visibility into risks and compliance gaps - 10% more engaged employees, 10% less churn - 10% more innovation budget to explore new market opportunities - 10% improvement in time to revenue - 10% more predictability for the entire organization - 10% faster response time to emerging business needs
+- 10% cost savings in the next year - 10% better quality, 10% fewer customer-impacting incidents - 10% better visibility into risks and compliance gaps - 10% more engaged employees, 10% less churn - 10% more innovation budget to explore new market opportunities - 10% improvement in time to revenue - 10% more predictability for the entire organization - 10% faster response time to emerging business needs

-Just think of the impact on your business if you got closer to a 50-percent increase in major release frequency, like Physicians Mutual.8 Improved project lead times by 60 percent, like Philips.9 Reduced user-reported defects by 85 percent, like QSR International.10
+Just think of the impact on your business if you got closer to a 50% increase in major release frequency, like Physicians Mutual.
+Accelerated turnaround on IT projects by 30%-50%, like Tata Communications.
+Improved project lead times by 60%, like Philips.
+Reduced user-reported defects by 85%, like QSR International.

-So, what's your true cost of delay?
+So, what is your true cost of delay?

+Josh Linkner, author of Road to Reinvention, speaking at RallyON!TM 2015, said it best.
 "Someone or something is going to disrupt your business.
-It might as well be you.
+It might as well be you."